foqrul1/obsidian-notes/Kubarnetes/what is Kubarnetes.md

 Want to **practice**?
 Try:

 #Monolithic Architecture
-means composed in all in piece.
+means composed in all in piece.  all software uses a single piece of database.